 Before you file any compensation claim for your illness, contact a mesothelioma lawyer.
 You don’t want to limit your options by pursuing the wrong form of compensation.

 Since your employer wrongly caused you harm, you deserve the highest compensation amount you can get.
-Contact the Mesothelioma Justice Network today to have your legal case reviewed to free.
+Contact the Mesothelioma Cancer Network today to have your legal case reviewed to free.